JuliaPlots/UnicodePlots.jl/README.md

 ## Options

-All plots support a common set of options
+All plots support a common set of named parameters

 * **border** The style of the bounding box of the plot.
 Supports `:solid`, `:bold`, `:dashed`, and `:none`